 - Residents’ hierarchy of needs

-- Ways to improve resident quality of life
+- 5 ways to improve your resident experience

 - Benefits of investing in the resident experience